 Near at hand lay one of the foul beasts, pinned to the ground with Bevan's own sword.
 I deemed it advisable to question the hideous creature to ascertain the likelihood of subsequent beleaguerment by our repugnant adversaries.
 Bevan's obdurate attempts to dissuade me from this course of action only firmed my resolve.

-It has always been my belief that it behooves one to see that one's education is a continuing process.
-I pride myself on the many and diverse subjects I am conversant with.
-Having read Rexroth Arne's illuminating treatise on the subject of interrogation, I was confident in my grasp of the proper techniques.
 The interrogation did not go well.
 I enlisted the aid of Vidor, one of my guards.
 He was a staunch individual and seemed well up to the task.
 I was impressed with his creativity and resourcefulness, especially considering that he had not been formally trained nor educated in these techniques.
 I'm sure these methods would be more satisfactory with beings with higher intelligence.
 We were able to coerce from it the location of his cohorts.
 If not hampered by time constraints, I'm sure we could have ambushed the lot of them.
 Unfortunately, Vidor inadvertently dispatched the depraved creature before we could extract any more information.

 It was with great difficulty that we continued on our mission.
 The men could not bear to leave their fallen comrade's remains in this goblin infested wilderness, and so they carried it with us.
 Genson, too, was in need of assistance, his leg being of no use and beginning to putrefy.
 Young Weydan recovered much of his strength and did what he could for our wounded.